 Across the 5,000 business leaders in 29 countries surveyed by Grant Thornton, 90% record their business as having at least one woman in the C-suite or equivalent.
 Regionally, there has also been positive progress, with every area we report on equalling or passing 30% of senior roles held by women.

-As COVID-19 continues to put pressure on sourcing staff, more than 79 per cent of Australian businesses are using new ways of working to create a more inclusive environment to attract and retain female talent, according to Grant Thornton International’s Women in Business Report which surveys senior leaders from 5,000 businesses across 29 economies.
+- More than 79 per cent of Australian businesses are using new ways of working to create a more inclusive environment to attract and retain female talent.

-At 57 per cent, over half of Australia’s business leaders agree they have seen external pressure increase from stakeholders – including customers, regulators, suppliers and investors – on their organisation to achieve and maintain gender balance as a result of COVID-19.
-This is good news for women looking to either advance their career or to get into new roles.
+- At 57 per cent, over half of Australia’s business leaders agree they have seen external pressure increase from stakeholders – including customers, regulators, suppliers and investors – on their organisation to achieve and maintain gender balance as a result of COVID-19.

-Here at home, 75 per cent of Australian respondents expect the impact of COVID-19 will continue to benefit women’s career trajectories long-term as new ways of working become the norm.
-This could be an indication that a step change is on the horizon but in the meantime, the number of women in senior management positions in Australia continues to sit at 32 per cent in 2022, the same as in 2021.
-While any progress is positive in light of COVID-19, this figure has grown by ownly ten percentage points in Australia over the past eight years, showing that while progress is being made, it is at a sluggish rate.
+- The number of women in senior management positions in Australia continues to sit at 32 per cent in 2022, the same as in 2021.
+This figure has grown by only ten percentage points in Australia over the past eight years, showing that while progress is being made, it is at a sluggish rate.

 For an in-depth look at our 2022 Women in Business data and an overview of global female leadership trends, download the full report.